Esri/react-arcgis/README.md

 ## Contributions

 Anyone is welcome to contribute to this package.
+However, we do not plan to add any more components to this library.
+If you have created a component that you'd like to share, we encourage you to share it via [CodeSandbox](https://codesandbox.io/) or a [gist](https://gist.github.com/).
+Once you've done that feel free to open an issue and we'll help spread the word.

-We ask that ensure that your contribution pass the existing unit tests and include additional unit tests to cover new functionality.
+We gladly welcome bug fixes or improvements to documentation.
+We ask that ensure that your contribution pass the existing unit tests and include additional unit tests to cover gaps.

 Here are some commands that may be helpful for development: